×

 We asked expats in Puebla if they have access to public healthcare in Puebla.
 And, if they do have access, what is it like.
 They wrote...

 "Yes, as a foreigner living in Puebla, you will have access to public healthcare.
 However, it's important to note that the quality of public healthcare can vary.
 While some public hospitals and clinics offer excellent services, others may be overcrowded and under-resourced.
 The public healthcare system in Mexico is known as the Instituto Mexicano del Seguro Social (IMSS).
 It provides free or low-cost healthcare to Mexican citizens and residents, including foreigners with a resident visa.
 This includes a wide range of services, from routine check-ups and prescriptions to surgeries and emergency care.
 However, the public healthcare system in Mexico can be complex and difficult to navigate, especially for foreigners who may not speak fluent Spanish.
 Wait times can be long, especially for non-emergency services, and not all treatments and medications are covered.
 Many foreigners living in Mexico choose to use private healthcare, which is more expensive but generally offers a higher standard of care and shorter wait times.
 Private hospitals and clinics are often more modern and better equipped than their public counterparts, and many have English-speaking staff.
 Regardless of whether you choose to use public or private healthcare, it's highly recommended to have health insurance to help cover the costs.
 Some foreigners may be eligible for IMSS coverage, while others choose to purchase private health insurance, either from a Mexican company or an international provider.
 In terms of pharmacies, they are plentiful in Puebla and throughout Mexico, and many medications that are prescription-only in other countries can be purchased over the counter.
 However, it's always best to consult with a healthcare professional before starting or changing any medication regimen.
-In conclusion, while public healthcare is available to foreigners living in Puebla, Mexico, the quality and accessibility can vary, and it may be beneficial to consider private healthcare options as well," said another expat in Puebla, Mexico.
+In conclusion, while public healthcare is available to foreigners living in Puebla, Mexico, the quality and accessibility can vary, and it may be beneficial to consider private healthcare options as well," remarked another expat who made the move to Puebla, Mexico.

 Other Questions: